Exo-TiC/ExoTiC-UVIS/docs/source/views/quick_start.rst

 4.1.
 The outputs of Stage 0
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Stage 0 downloads our data and organizes it.
 The most important output of Stage 0 is the quicklookup.gif file.
 This gif compiles all of the G280 exposures, the total image flux, and the flux contained in an aperture containing the positive first order.
 We can use this gif to confirm that we captured the transit/eclipse of our target planet, or to look for issues such as tracking failures or satellite crossings.
-As you can see, the quicklookup.gif for this visit has no issues!
+As you will see, the quicklookup.gif for this visit has no issues!

 4.2.
 The outputs of Stage 1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~